linchpin-project/linchpin/README.md

 ### Step 2: Parsing Phase

-* Phase A: Linchpin will invoke a parser program to convert yml to JSON.
+* Phase A: Input to this phase is the "yml" file created by Reprozip.
+Linchpin will invoke a parser program to convert yml to JSON.
 This will remove unwanted entries created by Reprozip in the yml file.
 Also, it will format the configuration required further to generate the Docker configuration file (Dockerfile).

-* Phase B: After this, Linchpin will invoke another parser program to generate Dockerfile from JSON file generated in Phase A.
+* Phase B: Input to this phase is the "JSON" file created in Phase A. After this, Linchpin will invoke another parser program to generate Dockerfile from JSON file generated in Phase A.

+**Parameter Sweeping:** In Phase B, you can edit the dependencies/version in the JSON file.

+Note: Both the JSON and Dockerfile will be stored under the "config" directory.

 ### Step 3: Bundling Docker and Experiment files